ol-coyote/Python_stuff/readme.txt

 VRFY.py
-VRFY will attempt to connect to an open SMTP server and send a VRFY request along with a user name.
+VRFY/old_VRFY will attempt to connect to an open SMTP server port and send a VRFY request along with a user name.
 This is probably illegal to use in any area other than a closed privately owned network.
 This code is used for educational purposed and is released under the GNU GPL.

 old_VRFY.py usage:
 for ip in $(cat <opensmtpports.txt>);do old_VRFY.py <users.txt> $ip <port>; done

 V1 release notes:
 First commit is mostly working, pushed to create baseline.
 Will open a text file containing IP address on each line.
 The users file hasn't been implemented yet.
 I also plan on threading the application to speed up the scan process time.
 Most of the network related errors have been handled and tested at this time.

 TODO:
 Thread